Are outbursts of anger and feelings of resentment taking a toll on your marriage?

-Though you could address your anger on your own, my online course will save you a lot of time by walking you through the exact steps I used with my one-on-one clients to save their marriages.
+My online course will save you a lot of time by walking you through the exact steps I used with my one-on-one clients to save their marriages.
 There’s no need for trial and error because what I teach has already been proven by thousands of students.

 My course also comes with access to special counselors I have personally trained.
 They are available to guide you according to my principles whenever you need it.

 The course and counseling service costs a nominal fee of course, but it is far cheaper and far more effective than traditional marriage counseling or anger management courses.